hazeycode/brucelib/README.md

 | noise | Various noise generators | planned |

-### Platform support
+### Supported targets
-Many modules have no system dependencies and will just work on many targets thanks to Zig's awesome portabilty.
-Platform support for the `platform` and `graphics` modules will be somewhat more limited and currently the planned scope of this project is to target all the popular "native" desktop, mobile and console platforms.
+The planned scope of this project is to target all the popular desktop, mobile and console platforms.
+Most modules have no system dependencies.
+Refer to the [platform](modules/platform/) and [graphics](modules/graphics) module documentation for more information.

-Console backends for the `platform` and `graphics` modules are planned but will not provided by this repository.
-Access will be granted to registered NDA'd developers on request.

-Cross-building to all supported target platforms from popular dev environments is planned.

-TODO: Platform-target support matrix

 ## Getting Started